phillipadsmith/2014.phillipadsmith.com/_posts/2015-04-08-keybase-io-pgp-from-start-to-finish.md

 I receive approximately two encrypted e-mails a day at the moment.
 That's probably a 200% increase over this time last year.
 I expect it will only continue to increase.

 One of the reasons why it's increasing for me is because I've made time to try to explain encyption to my friends and work colleagues.
-I've walked many through the steps to get set-up.
+I've walked many through the steps to get it set-up.
 And, I'm happy to say, over the years it's become easier and easier -- the tools have gotten better, the user experience smoother, and the problems fewer.

-Last year, the founders of the well-known online dating site OKCupid put their weight behind the reamaining problems with adoption of Pretty Good Privacy (PGP) and launched an alpha version of a service called [Keybase](https://keybase.io/).
+Last year, the founders of the well-known online dating site OKCupid put their weight behind fixing some of the reamaining problems with adoption of Pretty Good Privacy (PGP) and launched an alpha version of a service called [Keybase](https://keybase.io/).
 Keybase aims to address some of the challenges of getting started and building a "[Web of Trust](https://en.wikipedia.org/wiki/Web_of_trust)" using contemporary "social proofs" like our online social indentities.

 Opinions are mixed about Keybase.
 Some experts like [Tim Bray](https://www.tbray.org/) -- a security buff and software developer at Amazon -- [give it a thumbs up](https://www.tbray.org/ongoing/When/201x/2014/03/19/Keybase).
 Others, like one of the developers of the popular security tools [TextSecure and Redphone](https://whispersystems.org/), [are ready to give up on PGP entirely](http://www.thoughtcrime.org/blog/gpg-and-me/).